dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 - `table`
 - `incremental`

-Incremental Python models support all the same [incremental strategies](configuring-incremental-models#about-incremental_strategy) as their SQL counterparts, for the adapter on which they're running.
+Incremental Python models support all the same [incremental strategies](configuring-incremental-models#about-incremental_strategy) as their SQL counterparts.
+The specific strategies supported depends on your adapter.

-At present, Python models cannot be materialized as `view` or `ephemeral`.
-Python is not supported for non-model resource types (e.g. tests, snapshots).
+At present, Python models can't be materialized as `view` or `ephemeral`.
+Python isn't supported for non-model resource types (e.g. tests, snapshots).

 For incremental models, like SQL models, you will need to filter incoming tables to only new rows of data: